bcgov/wps/docs/ADDING_NEW_FUEL_RASTER.md

 ## 4. Run the Job in Production

 Unsuspend the production job when it is ready to run.
+Either use the following command or unsuspend the job in the Openshift UI

 ```bash
 oc -n <namespace> patch job/<job-name> --type=merge -p '{"spec":{"suspend":false}}'